coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 a particular document must be used for every instance of a different reader examining the document.
-No reader can attempt to detect a particular forgery more than once; if that one opposed check goes in favor of the forger, then the reader can't try using his own skill again, even if he's suspicious about the document.
+No reader can attempt to detect a particular forgery more than once; if that one opposed check goes in favor of the forger, then the reader can’t try using his own skill again, even if he’s suspicious about the document.

 **Special:** If you have the Deceitful feat, you get a +2 bonus on Forgery checks.

 **Restriction:** Forgery is language-dependent; thus, to forge documents and detect forgeries, you must be able to read and write the language in question.
-A barbarian can't learn the Forgery skill unless he has learned to read and write.
+A barbarian can’t learn the Forgery skill unless he has learned to read and write.

-### Gather Information [(Cha)]{.small} {#gather-information}
+### Gather Information <span class="small">(Cha)</span>

-**Check:** An evening's time, a few gold pieces for buying drinks and making friends, and a DC 10 Gather Information check get you a general idea of a city's major news items, assuming there are no obvious reasons why the information would be withheld.
+**Check:** An evening’s time, a few gold pieces for buying drinks and making friends, and a DC 10 Gather Information check get you a general idea of a city’s major news items, assuming there are no obvious reasons why the information would be withheld.
 The higher your check result, the better the information.